 Welcome to a new world!
-A land of cool designs, hip advertising, radical and clever marketing strategies and a world where you are the creator.
+A land of cool designs, slick advertising, radical and clever marketing strategies and a world where you are the creator.
 You will become a designer!

-Learn how to communicate your ideas, your information and of course, channel your creative imagination visually.
-From pencils and paint, to digital scanners, and with software like Photoshop and Illustrator, Visual Communication and Design will help you expand and explore!
-Architecture, symbol design, instrumental drawing, freehand and electronic rendering, and learning about elements and principles of design are all part of this unit.
+Learn how to communicate your ideas and channel your creative imagination visually.
+From pencils and paint, to digital scanners, software such as Adobe Photoshop and Illustrator, Visual Communication and Design will help you expand and explore!
+Architecture, graphic design, instrumental drawing, freehand and electronic rendering, and learning about elements and principles of design are all part of this unit.